na-na-hi/renget/archive/chrprompt2.md

 ###Elm
 Q1: We've seen you eat the dreams of a few guildmons, with dire consequences.
 Have you kicked the habit completely?
 Or do you still indulge in a bit dream eating from time-to-time?
+>After that fiasco I've decided to only use it on dungeon Pokémon since they have no dreams, meaning they won't cause me to go berserk again.
+But that is not set in stone, so I might use it again if someone needs my help getting rid of nightmares or something like that.
+>I will admit that messing with peoples' dreams for shits n' giggles again is tempting, but last time I did that Gus ended up finding out what I did and...
+>(*Flashbacks of getting an ass whooping*)

 Q2: Ever think you're gonna beat your weakness to normal types, or as I like to call them, *normies*?
+>Oh, I actually solved that quite a while ago.
+Turns out that all I had to do was %red%REDACTED%%
+>(The answer will be in Overelming Week day 6, coming ~~soon~~ ~~one day~~ before the end of the year :) )
+>But I still like calling them normies, haha!

 Q3: Can you remove your skull "mask", or is that actually a part of your body?
+>To be honest, I don't know.
+I once wondered about that myself, so I tried tugging on it lightly and it didn't come off.
+>It *might* have come off if I pulled harder, but then I started considering the possibility of me managing to pull it off, followed by me not being able to attach it again.
+>Also, if I pull my mask off I might die or it could be extremely painful.
+So the risks are not worth whatever benefit I would get from being able to remove it.

 ###Error
 Q1: Have you found any hobbies in the Pokemon world?
 Made any friends?